-Hey ya’all!
 Christmas is coming fast!
-I don’t know about you but I’ve been super busy Christmas shopping, baking, wrapping, if it’s Christmas related I’d probably doing it!
-After the big Cyber Sale TPT had a week ago, I have allowed myself (this is SUPER hard for me!) some time away from creating products to just let my mind refresh.
-And by refresh I mean, there is still a pad of paper sitting next to me where I jot down all the ideas I get throughout the day.
+I don’t know about you, but I have been busy getting ready for the winter holidays, shopping, baking, attending parties and trying to enjoy the crisp weather.
 Sometimes I wish I could just shut my brain off!
-Anyways, if your feeling like me, your probably stressed out and can’t wait for winter break.
-I’m here today with a Gingerbread Man Cut and Paste Freebie that will hopefully make your life a little easier.
+If you’re anything like me, you’re feeling a tad stressed and ready to relax!
+I’m here today with a Gingerbread Craft Freebie that will hopefully make your teaching life a little easier.
 Your students will enjoy it, it will be keep them entertained, and you hopefully will be able to hold back from pulling your hair out on those last few crazy days before break.
 Without further ado, here is one of my FAVORITE holiday crafts…the Gingerbread Man!

 This sweet gingerbread craft pairs perfectly with any holiday activity you have!
 I know so many teachers and homeschool parents who love to use this activity with their gingerbread study.
 What’s a gingerbread study you might ask?
 It involves reading several different gingerbread stories and comparing them.

 Usually the teacher will read 3 to 5 different stories and create an anchor chart to record different story elements.
 These might includes characters, setting, beginning, middle ending and key phrases.
 The kids like to se the variations in “Run, Run as fast as you can…”.
 You can print out a picture of each book or display the hard copies you own.
 Some examples of these read alouds might include:

 - The Gingerbread Girl by Lisa Campbell Ernst

 - Gingerbread Man Loose in the School by Laura Murray